FoamLeave/Hello-World-Microservices/README.md

 You will need to add "/world" on the URL and hit enter to see the hello service as the image below shows:
 ![](readMeImg/worldPathWeb.png)

+### License
+This project is licensed under the GNU General Public [LICENSE](LICENSE) v3.0.
+See the LICENSE file for details.